 General advising: please be sure to see me prior to the registration period, so we can review your degree audit and I can clear you for web-based or paper registration.
 Once we've met, you'll be able to register on-line.
 You're also welcome to consult with me about your educational and career plans, or simply to drop by to discuss philosophy.
 Philosophy majors and minors can select any of the philosophy faculty as an advisor.
-My office hours for Spring 2013 are Monday 10-11; Tuesday, Thursday 1:45-2:45; or by appointment.
+My office hours for Fall 2013 are Monday 10-11; Tuesday, Thursday 1:45-2:45; or by appointment.

 Pre-law advising: As one of BSU's two pre-law advisors, I am available to you as a resource regardless of whether or not you're a philosophy major.
 While philosophy offers much of value for the pre-law student, several other majors do also, and you may consult with me regarding your law school plans no matter what your major is.
 Pre-law advising isn't related to the sort of advising that precedes registration, so remember you will need to see your regular advisor for that.
-My office hours for Spring 2013 are Monday 10-11; Tuesday, Thursday 1:45-2:45; or by appointment.
+My office hours for Fall 2013 are Monday 10-11; Tuesday, Thursday 1:45-2:45; or by appointment.

 BSU Philosophy Club: The